 Named one of the 10 best beaches by "Lifestyles of the Rich and Famous," Crane Beach is protected by a coral reef and features waters that progress gently from shallow to deep.
 A glass elevator makes the beach easily accessible for disabled travellers, and 24-hour security ensures safe excursions throughout the day.

-- Barbados Wildlife Reserve
+• Barbados Wildlife Reserve

 The Barbados Wildlife Reserve allows visitors to stroll freely among animals in their natural habitat.
-The walk-through zoo has lots of monkeys, parrots, peacocks, flamingoes, pelicans, caimans, macaws, cockatoos and reptiles such snakes, iguanas, tortoises and turtles.
+The walk-through zoo has lots of monkeys, parrots, peacocks, flamingos, pelicans, caimans, macaws, cockatoos and reptiles such snakes, iguanas, tortoises and turtles.

-- Barbados Museum
+• Barbados Museum

 The Barbados Museum chronicles the lives of the Amerindians, who were the island's first settlers.
 The Shilstone Memorial Library offers rare books and maps for researchers and students of history.

-- Orchid World
+• Orchid World

 Orchid World offers travellers a peaceful way to commune with nature that seems like strolling through paradise.
 Self-guided tours allow visitors to stroll along paths that pass a coral grotto, waterfall and five orchid houses displaying more than 20,000 orchids.

-- Bathsheba and Scotland District
+• Bathsheba and Scotland District

-Famous with surfers from around the world, the "soup bowl" challenges the most accomplished athletes.
-Other visitors can enjoy stunning scenes for art and photography that feature steep roads, dramatic cliffs against azure waters and breathtaking panoramas.
+Famous with surfers from around the world, the "Soup Bowl" challenges the most accomplished athletes.
+Other visitors can enjoy stunning scenes for art and photography that feature steep roads, dramatic cliffs against azure waters and breath-taking panoramas.

 Hurricanes rarely touch Barbados, and temperatures stay between 21- and 29-degrees Celsius year-round.
 Any time of year is perfect for Barbados holidays, and hurricane season for other Caribbean destinations only means greater choices of lively festivals and discounted prices in Barbados.
 Peak season runs from December to April when people from cold climates in the northern hemisphere seek respite from winter.
 Visitors can save up to 50% by booking all-inclusive Barbados hotels and resorts during the summer and early fall months.